How To Prepare Your Online Store For The Holidays

 Now is a perfect time to give your site a general checkup to ensure things are working smoothly.
-Take a look at the following elements of your website:
+You’ll want to pay particular attention to your site’s:

-Online shoppers are incredibly impatient (especially when they know they could be caught online shopping at the aforementioned Thanksgiving dinner table).
+Online shoppers are incredibly impatient (especially when they’re trying to covertly browse sales from the Thanksgiving dinner table).
 Studies show that 40% of web surfers leave a website if it takes longer than three seconds to load.
 With such a short grace period, it’s critical your site loads as quickly as possible.

-One quick way to improve your site’s loading speed is to eliminate bandwidth-draining images and enable lazy loading.
+One quick way to improve your site’s loading speed is to eliminate bandwidth-draining images and enable lazy loading — this way, images will only load as your customers scroll to them.
 If you feature multiple large images on your landing pages, you might be slowing down your page speed.
 Consider reducing the number of large images you feature.
-And enable lazy loading on your site; this way, images will only load as your customers scroll to them.

 You could also consider investing in a content delivery network (CDN).
 A CDN is a system of servers located worldwide which distribute your site’s information.
 Using a CDN will bring your site closer to your customers, shortening the time it takes for your site’s files to move from the server to their web browser.

 First and foremost, never require your customers to create an account in order to check out.
-According to the Baymard Institute report containing the chart above, 37% of customers admitted they’d recently abandoned a purchase because they were required to create an account.
+According to one Baymard Institute report, 31% of customers admitted they’d recently abandoned a purchase because they were required to create an account.
 Instead, you should give your customers options; let them check out as a guest or choose to create an account.

 When your customers are finally on that all-important checkout page, make sure you don’t scare them off by asking for too much information.
 Only ask for the data you need to process the order, such as: